 - You leave behind a surviving spouse and two children: One-third of your estate goes to your spouse, and two-thirds gets divided up between your children.

 As you can see, the intestate laws are very specific and may not comport with your desires.
-Thus, if you are considering drafting a will, it is best to work with experienced Las Vegas wills lawyers.
+Thus, if you are considering drafting a will, it is best to work with experienced Las Vegas will lawyers.
 Our estate planning professionals can effectively guide you through the process, ensure that your will complies with state law, and ensure that your desires are clearly spelled out so there are no misunderstandings or feuds after you pass.

 Trusts